annakosovskaya/code_agent/README.md

   4) Execute in the sandbox (timeout enforced).
   5) Mark the item as passed iff the process succeeds (`ok=True` and `exit_code==0`).
 - Output: per‑item JSON lines `{"index": <ds_idx>, "pass": true|false}` and a final summary `{"metric":"pass@1","num":N,"successes":S,"value":S/N}`.
 - Reproducibility: set `MODEL_NAME` and keep `--few-shot-k` constant.
-Sampling is enabled with temperature≈0.2 by default; to reduce variance you can set temperature to 0 (greedy) in `agent/llm.py`.
+Sampling is enabled with temperature≈0.2 by default; to reduce variance, you can set temperature to 0 (greedy) in `agent/llm.py`.

 ### Approach (how it works)

 - ReAct loop (LangGraph):
   - The agent runs a ReAct cycle with two nodes: LLM (reasoning/decision) and tool (execution).
   - A small “start” router checks if a helper hint is present (“Action Input: …”) and, if so, injects an assistant Action and immediately routes to the tool on the first step to avoid long initial “thinking”.
   - Routing logic: if the last assistant message contains Final Answer → we first try to verify it by running the code with the harness; if verification passes, stop; otherwise feed the Observation back and continue.
-If it contains a valid Action for a known tool → run the tool; otherwise go back to LLM.
+If it contains a valid Action for a known tool → run the tool; otherwise, go back to LLM.

 - Strict output format:
   - While acting, the assistant must answer with two lines only: